Adaptive wireless power transfer in mobile Ad Hoc networks: Conclusion and possible extensions

-In this paper, we studied the problem of dynamically selecting the appropriate charging range of a single static charger to prolong the lifetime of a network of mobile agents.
-We proved the hardness of the problem, and presented three interesting heuristics that perform fairly well in the simulation setups that we considered.
+In this paper, we studied the problem of dynamically selecting the appropriate charging range of a single static charger in order to prolong the lifetime of a network consisting of mobile agents.
+We showcased the hardness of the problem by proving the intractability of the two related offline optimization problems MNC and MNL, and presented three interesting heuristics that perform fairly well in the simulation setups that we considered.
 Of course, there are multiple interesting future directions.

+Can we design improved adaptive algorithms with provable efficiency guarantees that perform sufficiently well under any possible scenario, regardless of the mobility and energy consumption characteristics of the agents?
+A first possible way towards this goal could be to focus on simple fixed range algorithms and algorithms that periodically alternate between different fixed range values (either obliviously or by taking into account some of the agent characteristics).
+Even though we can easily construct particular worst-case scenarios for which such algorithms perform poorly (like the ones considered in Sections~\ref{sec:need-for-adaptiveness} and \ref{sec:hardness}), there might exist families of interesting special cases where the performance of fixed range algorithms is approximately optimal.

-Can we design better adaptive algorithms that perform well under any possible scenario regarding the agents' characteristics?
-An interesting way to try to tackle this, would be to consider a machine learning like approach.
+Another way to try to tackle the above question, would be to consider a machine learning like approach.
 In particular, given statistical information (a prior probability distribution) about the behavior of the agents, is it possible to learn the ``correct'' sequence of values for the charging range in order to prolong the network lifetime as much as possible, while maintaining a fair amount of working agents?
 We remark that our algorithms do not exploit such training information, and function based only on the online behavior of the agents.
-Another possible direction could be to consider the natural generalization of using multiple chargers that can move around in the network, and even be able to charge each other.
-This, couples (in a non-trivial way) our work together with that of Angelopoulos et al.~\cite{ABER15}, and definitely deserves investigation.
+Therefore, it is natural to expect that there exist heuristics which significantly outperform the ones that we have proposed in this paper; this is especially true given the experimental performance of LdMax, which is an oblivious randomized heuristic.